Compare Coros Apex 2 vs Garmin Forerunner 570

 Product 1: Coros Apex 2

-Charging is a mixed story because some reviewers liked the secure connection while others criticized the bundled cable.
+Charging convenience is mixed: some reviewers found the cable secure or easy, while others criticized USB-A or a loose/finicky magnetic cable.

 Product 2: Garmin Forerunner 570